 Are You a Good Candidate for Veneers?

-The best candidates for veneers are people with generally healthy teeth and gums who want to fix cosmetic issues that affect their smile.
+The best candidates for teeth veneers are people with generally healthy teeth and gums who want to fix cosmetic issues that affect their smile.
 Things like mild to moderate staining, small chips, minor gaps, and slightly uneven teeth are exactly what veneers are designed to address.

 People who grind their teeth at night, a condition called bruxism, need to think carefully.
 The pressure from grinding can crack or chip veneers over time.
 In many cases, wearing a nightguard after getting veneers helps protect them.
 For large gaps, crowding, or bite issues, orthodontic treatment is often better because it fixes the root problem, not just the appearance.